The Two RV Gypsies: Full-Time RVers

 Burgess Falls

-Karen Duquette took a close up photo of part of the falls where the water flowed under a "natural bridge".
+Below: Karen Duquette took a close up photo of part of the falls where the water flowed under a "natural bridge".

 Burgess Falls and the natural bridge

 Look below: A person was actually standing very close to the edge of the top of Burgess Falls.
-The park rangers were yelling on a bullhorn for him to get out of the water but he did not listen and the rangers had to go down to get him.
+The park rangers were yelling on a bullhorn for him to get OUT of the water but he did NOT listen and the rangers had to go down to get him.
 He was really foolish and risked his life.

 a person risking his life at Burgess Falls